Say Hey (I Love You)

-"Say Hey (I Love You)" is a single by Michael Franti & Spearhead featuring Jamaican soul singer Cherine Anderson released in 2008 from their album All Rebel Rockers.
+"Say Hey (I Love You)" is a single by American reggae band Michael Franti & Spearhead featuring Jamaican soul singer Cherine Anderson released in 2008 from their album All Rebel Rockers.
 The single was produced by Sly & Robbie.
-The music video peaked at number 5 on the VH1 Top 20 countdown and the single peaked at number 18 on the Billboard Hot 100, making it Franti's first Hot 100 chart entry.
+The music video peaked at number 5 on the VH1 Top 20 countdown and the single peaked at number 18 on the Billboard Hot 100, becoming the band's first Hot 100 chart entry.
 It also peaked at number 3 on Billboard Digital Songs, number 1 on Billboard R&B Songs, and number 3 on Billboard Modern Rock Songs.
 Digital sales of "Say Hey (I Love You)" have topped 120,000 downloads.

 The music video for this song was filmed at Vigário Geral favela in Rio de Janeiro, Brazil.

 Background

 In a January 2010 interview, Franti explained he wrote the lyrics to this song in the steam of a mirror just after a shower.
 He joked to noted UK R&B writer Pete Lewis of the award-winning Blues & Soul: "I was staying at (US actor) Woody Harrelson's house.
 And, when Woody called and asked how the songwriting was going, I was like 'It's going great!
 I think I just wrote a hit song in the bathroom!'...
 And straightaway he was like 'So, is it a Number One or a Number Two?'!!"